ga-wdi-lessons/git-intro/readme.md

 If you get `Permission Denied`, please reference https://github.com/ga-wdi-lessons/git-ssh

+Once you've configured your SSH Keys with Github:

 1. Make sure you are in the resume directory and you have nothing to commit.
 2. Ensure you have at least one commit (`git log` to verify)